 The FFIEC has adopted generally accepted accounting principles (GAAP) as the reporting basis for the balance sheet, income statement, and related schedules in the Call Report, effective with the March 31, 1997, report date.
-The enclosed update pages for your Call Report instruction book contain revised instructions that conform with GAAP to replace existing instructions that depart from GAAP, but the instructions retain certain specific reporting guidance that falls within the range of acceptable practice under GAAP (see enclosed revised page 10 of the General Instructions).
+The Call Report instruction book update pages distributed with the March 31, 1997, Call Report materials contained revised instructions that conform with GAAP to replace previous instructions that departed from GAAP, but the updated instructions retain certain specific reporting guidance that falls within the range of acceptable practice under GAAP (see revised page 10 of the General Instructions).
 Thus, when preparing your Call Report, your bank should follow GAAP, including the specific reporting guidance, for recognition and measurement purposes.
 However, banks must continue to follow the line item instructions in order to determine the specific Call Report line item on which assets, liabilities, income, expenses, and other items are to be reported.

-Banks that have engaged in transactions or activities prior to January 1, 1997, that they have had to report in the Call Report in accordance with the previous instructions that differed from GAAP are permitted to report them in accordance with GAAP beginning in 1997.
+Banks that engaged in transactions or activities prior to January 1, 1997, that they had to report in the Call Report prior to 1997 in accordance with previous instructions that differed from GAAP are permitted to report them in accordance with GAAP beginning in 1997.
 The effect of this retroactive application of GAAP on the amount of a bank's Call Report undivided profits as of January 1, 1997, net of applicable income taxes, (i.e., the amount of the "catch-up" adjustment) should be reported as a direct adjustment to equity capital in Schedule RI-A, item 9, and itemized in Schedule RI-E, item 5.a.